Here’s how to make a powerful call to action in a business presentation

 - Call your audience to action.

-- Outline the benefits that will happen as a result of the CTA.
+- Outline the benefits that will happen as a result of acting on the CTA.

 Keep your objective in mind throughout